 3) Social Pilot

 Launched in 2014, Social Pilot is a very complete tool with very personalized plans.
 The free version of Social Pilot lets you connect up to 3 accounts, share a total of 10 posts per day, have 30 scheduled posts, shorten and monitor links, and more.

 The most interesting thing about this tool is the possibility of adding your own watermark on the images you share on social networks.
 This is ideal for those who are starting now and do not have a strong visual identity yet, as well as for those who want to increase their brand’s reach on social media.

-In the free version of Latergram you can manage one profile per platform, enter one more person to help you handle posts, schedule 30 posts per month on Instagram, 50 on Twitter, 30 on Facebook, and 30 on Pinterest.
-Finally, this tool in its free version offers a basic level analysis for the user to follow the posts that performed well.
+In the free version of Latergram, you can manage one profile per platform, enter one more person to help you handle posts, and schedule 30 posts per month on Instagram, 50 on Twitter, 30 on Facebook, and 30 on Pinterest.
+Finally, this tool, in its free version, offers a basic level analysis for the user to follow the posts that performed well.